rtrlib/python-binding/docs/callbacks.rst

     :type pfx_record: :class:`rtrlib.records.PFXRecord`
     :param added: Indicates whether the record was added or removed
     :type added: :class:`bool`
+    :param data: Data Object, if defined at manager initialization

-This callback can be registered using the :func:`rtrlib.register_pfx_update_callback` function
+This callback is registered at manager initialization using the pfx_update_callback parameter.

-.. autofunction:: rtrlib.register_pfx_update_callback
+The data object may be passed with the pfx_update_callback_data parameter.

 SPKI update callback